Honda Insight

-The Honda Insight (ホンダ・インサイト, Honda Insaito) is a hybrid electric car which was manufactured and marketed by Honda.
-Its first generation is a two-door, two-seat liftback (1999–2006) and its second generation is a four-door, five-seat liftback (2009–2014).
-In its third generation, it became a four-door sedan (2018–2022).
+The Honda Insight (ホンダ・インサイト, Honda Insaito) is a hybrid electric car manufactured and marketed by Honda.
+Its first generation was a three-door, two-seat liftback coupé (1999–2006) and its second generation was a five-door, five-seat liftback (2009–2014).
+In its third generation it was a four-door sedan (2018–2022), and in its fourth generation it became a five-door crossover SUV (2026–present).
 It was Honda's first model with Integrated Motor Assist system and the most fuel efficient gasoline-powered car available in the U.S. without plug-in capability for the length of its production run.

 Honda introduced the second-generation Insight in Japan in February 2009 and in the United States on March 24, 2009.
 The Insight was the least expensive hybrid available in the US.

 In December 2010, Honda introduced a less expensive base model for the 2011 model year.
 The Insight was launched in April 2009 in the UK as the lowest priced hybrid on the market and became the best selling hybrid for the month.

 The Insight ranked as the top-selling vehicle in Japan for the month of April 2009, a first for a hybrid model.
 During its first twelve months after first available in the Japanese market, the second-generation Insight sold 143,015 units around the world.
 In July 2014, Honda announced the end of production of the Insight for the 2015 model, together with the Honda FCX Clarity hydrogen fuel-cell car and the Honda Fit EV electric car.

 At the 2018 North American International Auto Show, Honda announced the third-generation Honda Insight prototype, based on the tenth-generation Honda Civic sedan.
 Unlike the previous Insight, it was a traditional sedan, not a five-door liftback.
 The third-generation Insight went on sale later that year.

 In April 2022, Honda announced that the Insight would be discontinued after the 2022 model year, with production ending in June.
 It was replaced by a new Civic Hybrid.